PEDROMOREIRA45/lei-23-s2-1dg-g31/docs/sprintA/us004/02.analysis/Readme.md

-# US 006 - To create a Task
+# US 004 - Owner Submit A Request For Listing A Property

 ## 2. Analysis